flowcontrol12/docu/docs/05-NQL/05-Searchbar.md

 `src stream="testdata" | where country="DE" and dep="HR" | project +fName, +lName | sort fName`

 An element of the search bar field is a field of data source selection from a drop-down list.
-That is why after making the selection, you only need to enter the remaining part of the NQL expression in the text field, that is:
+That is why after making the selection, you only need to enter the remaining part of the NQL expression from the example in the text field, that is:

 `where country="DE" and dep="HR" | project +fName, +lName | sort fName`

-from the example.
-It does not need to be only an NQL filter but also other available commands and functions.
+It does not need to be exclusively an NQL filter but also other available commands and functions can be used.

 While creating an expression in the search bar with the use of the "Filter Menu" or "Select Filters" wizards (icons `+/` in the text field, on the right side), you can generate the part of the NQL that is the `where` command.